Author an organic chemistry question

 TIP: Check out Use the Visual Editor for details on how to use this toolbar to the fullest to control the visual appearance of your document upload question text.

-NOTE: A question can have multiple question parts.
-Each question part can have a different type of response area.
-Example — A question could have the first response area as a document upload response area, and a second response area as multiple choice.
+NOTE: A question can have multiple parts, with each question part using a different type of student response component.
+Example — A question could contain two components; the first part using a document upload component, and the second part a multiple choice question.

-1. Click Organic Chemistry from the list of response area types.
+1. Click Organic Chemistry from the list of student response components.

 1. Select the preferred format of storing student responses from the Export Format drop-down list.